 How Pediatric Dentists Can Treat Tooth Sensitivity

 Fortunately, there are a few ways that pediatric dentists can effectively treat tooth sensitivity.
-If decay is the cause, they can restore the tooth—and once the cavity is gone, the sensitivity usually improves quickly.
-Fluoride treatments can also assist by strengthening enamel and protecting the teeth from sensitivity and decay.
-Desensitizing toothpaste is another effective option that’s safe for children.
+If decay is the cause, they can restore the tooth—and once the cavity is gone, the sensitivity usually goes away.
+Fluoride treatments can also strengthen enamel and protect the teeth from sensitivity and decay by ensuring the delicate nerve endings aren’t exposed.
+Desensitizing toothpaste is another effective option that’s safe for children for the same reason; stronger enamel leads to less sensitivity.

 If your child is avoiding certain foods, experiencing discomfort while brushing, or complaining about constant pain, it’s time to speak with their dentist.
-Tooth sensitivity isn’t just uncomfortable; it can mean a tooth needs attention!
+Tooth sensitivity isn’t just uncomfortable; it can mean a tooth needs attention.
+Thankfully, the solution is usually very straightforward!

 About the Practice

 Under the leadership of Dr. Nelson Hui and Dr. Josephine Yip, our team here at Bloom Pediatric Dentistry proudly serves families in Murphy, offering a wide variety of pediatric dental services for children of all ages.
-If you have any questions about the blog or you’d like to get in touch with our office to set up an appointment for your child, please reach out online or call today for assistance.
+Having a board-certified pediatric dentist and dedicated children’s dentist on our staff means that no matter what type of care your little one needs, we can ensure it’s delivered in a professional and gentle manner.
+If you have any questions about the blog or you’d like to get in touch with our office to set up an appointment for your child, reach out online or call today for assistance.
 Telephone: (469) 972-0054.